sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Current Extensions =

 * **AMP:** It binds The SEO Framework to the [AMP plugin](https://wordpress.org/plugins/amp/) for [AMP](https://www.ampproject.org/) supported articles and pages.
-* **Articles:** It enhances your published posts by automatically adding [both AMP and non-AMP Structured Data](https://developers.google.com/search/docs/data-types/articles).
+* **Articles:** It enhances your published posts by automatically adding [both AMP and non-AMP Structured Data](https://developers.google.com/search/docs/data-types/articles), which makes your posts legible for various Search Engine usages.
 * **Monitor:** It keeps track of your website's SEO, optimization, uptime and statistics.
 It's still an experimental extension, but a lot is planned for it.
 * **Incognito:** It removes all front-end branding from The SEO Framework, like HTML comments.
 * **Title Fix:** It makes sure your title output is as configured.
 Even if your theme is doing it wrong.
+* **Honeypot:** It effectively stops comment spam from robots through four different anti-spam techniques.
 * **Transporter:** It allows you to export and import your SEO settings from site to site.

 = Upcoming Extension =